PurpleBooth/git-mit/docs/mit.md

 Co-authored-by: Someone Else <se@example.com>
 ```

-Then if you rebase the commit stays the same
+If you rebase, the commit stays the same, and the author does not change

 ``` shell,script(name="rebase-with-add-to-behavior",expected_exit_code=0)
 git mit bt ae